 The gun Roland Tembo wields is a double-barreled rifle chambered in .600 Nitro Express.
 B. Searcy & Co., of Boron, California custom-made 2 rifles for the film at a total cost of $100,000.
 Steven Spielberg kept one for his private collection.
 He has said that he almost never fires it because it hurts his shoulder.

 Several scenes were deleted from the theatrical cut.
 Two are included as special features on the DVD and Blu-ray: Peter Ludlow talking to the InGen committee, and Roland and Ajay talking in a Mombasa bar.
 A shot of Sarah running from the Stegosaurs saying "Isn't it great?" with Malcolm, Nick, and Eddie was cut, but can be seen in the trailer.
-Much more footage is on the cutting room floor but has not yet been made available outside of stills, adaptations, and scripts: More footage of Malcolm, Nick, and Eddie arriving on the island and setting up base-camp; more dialogue with Sarah and Malcolm on their way back to base-camp, adding background about the time between the films and their relationship; Ludlow drunkenly stumbling and breaking the baby Rex's leg; Kelly telling Malcolm he should marry Sarah.
+Much more footage is on the cutting room floor but has not yet been made available outside of stills, adaptations, and scripts: More footage of Malcolm, Nick, and Eddie arriving on the island and setting up base-camp; more dialogue with Sarah and Malcolm on their way back to base-camp, adding background about the time between the films and their relationship; Ludlow drunkenly stumbling and breaking the baby Rex's leg (this deleted scene explains why there is a bottle next to the baby rex when Nick Van Owen runs to the baby); Kelly telling Malcolm he should marry Sarah.
 Certain puppets and animatronics created by Stan Winston during filming were later omitted, including several Velociraptors (whose tiger-stripes were far more visible in stills than in the finished film).
 Scenes such as Pteranodons attacking the helicopter and a Rex attack on the High Hide were developed but never filmed.

 Originally, Dr. Ian Malcolm's team included a fifth member, a paleontologist named Dr. Juttson.
 He was obviously inspired by the character Richard Levine from the novel.
 Dr. Juttson was dropped due to an already overcrowded cast, and most of his lines were given to Dr. Sarah Harding.